Eyelid lumps and bumps

 Surgical excision is often quick and easily done under local anaesthetic, as a day case procedure.

-Close-up of a skin growth or cyst near the eye with a whitish, rounded appearance.
+Close-up of a skin growth or cyst near the eye.

 A common skin cyst that forms in the top layer of the skin (the epidermis).
 It appears as often a round mobile lump, just under the skin.
 Sebaceous glands produce oil for the skin, which explains the yellowish colouration.